 But, when you “know your why,” everything is a lot easier.

 When you know why you need to get up from the couch and head to the field, that’s your advantage.

-Here’s 10 reasons why I get up off the couch and go train for speed.
+Here’s 10 reasons why I get up off the couch and go out and train for speed.